Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 More generally, each participant or set of participants is assigned an amount of blame corresponding to the probability that a good decision of theirs could have avoided the bad outcome;
-then, whenever you partition a set of participants into subsets (possibly reduced to a singleton), the amount of blame assigned to the total set is *less* than the sum of the amounts of blame of the parts.
+then, whenever you partition a set of participants into subsets (possibly reduced to a singleton), the amount of blame assigned to the whole set is *less* than the sum of the amounts of blame of the parts.
+Looking at it in the other direction, the sum of the amounts of blame of the parts will be *more* than the amount of blame of the whole (160% vs 100% in the example above).

 This blame game applies as well to all decisions in all aspects of life.
 But let us narrow it down to the outcome of choosing bad (software) tools.